wirtnetwork/docs/docs/setup.md

 This can be achieved with the following steps:

 - Download a release from https://github.com/wirtnetwork/adapter/releases and place it into `/usr/bin/wirt-adapter`
-- Get the public key of your Wirt interface from the [settings section](https://wirt.network/dashboard) on the Dashboard
+- Get the public key of your WirtUI from the [settings section](https://wirt.network/dashboard) on the Dashboard
 - Copy https://github.com/wirtnetwork/adapter/blob/master/wirt-adapter.service to `/etc/system/systemd/wirt-adapter.service`
   - **Make sure to change the variables in that file**!
-  - PUBLIC_KEY: this is the public key from the Wirt interface
+  - PUBLIC_KEY: this is the public key from the WirtUI
   - SSL_PEM_CERT: this is the location of your SSL certificate
   - SSL_KEY: this needs the location to your SSL key
   - User and Group: choose the user and the group that is used to run the `wirt-adapter` or delete these lines to use the root user.